Thursday, October 30, 2008

 What are those unidentified flying objects (UFOs) that seem to be spotted fairly frequently over places like Stephenville, Texas?
 Are all crop circles made by human pranksters?
 Do humans possess a "sixth sense" of internal awareness that includes extra-sensory perception (ESP)?
 Are there other dimensions of reality where we go after physical death?
 What might be hidden within our DNA?

-One common denominator in the ideas ranging from transcendent TV to transcendent warfare to unusual transcendent phenomena may be the issue of intelligence gathering and intelligence dissemination.
-What do people perceive as being valuable, useful, truthful, worthwhile and important?
+Also, what do people perceive as being valuable, useful, truthful, worthwhile and important?
 Then, how can the related concepts and information be organized and communicated in effective ways?

 A transcendent approach combines the best of solid proven methods along with innovative and leading-edge knowledge and insight.
 A thoughtful and well-structured combination of these may create another level of understanding and success.